kosmolot-mods/carpet-flying/README.md

 Nonsensical set of Carpet rules and additions.
 Do not expect rhyme nor reason here.
 Watch out for possible loss of marbles.
 Do not ask too many question.
 Have a nap.

+I accept suggestions for features of this mod.
+The weirder, the better.

 ## Available rules

 ### displayNamesOnPlayerList